commontoolsinc/RFC/rfc/sigil.md

 ###### Redirect Behavior (`overwrite: "redirect"`)

-When assigning a value to a property that is a link with a `overwrite: "redirect"` setting, value in addressed memory space is updated.
+When assigning a value to a property that is a link with an `overwrite: "redirect"` setting, the value in the addressed memory space is updated.

 ```json
 // Initial state